arenekosreal/E5Renewer.Net/README.md

     You can also choose listen unix domain socket by setting commandline argument like `--listen-unix-socket-path=/path/to/socket` and set socket file permission with argument like `--listen-unix-socket-permission=511`.

 > [!NOTE]
 > If `--token` and `--token-file` both are specified, we prefer `--token`.
 If you forget to set nither of them, we use a randomly generated value.

-    > [!TIPS]
 > You can find it out in log output after sending any request to the program and meeting a authentication error.

 > [!IMPORTANT]
 > If you want to set unix socket permission, you have to write its actual value instead octal format.
 For example, using `511` instead `777` is required.

 ## Get running statistics